mlomb/redis-rank/docs/EXAMPLES.md

 });
 ```

-If you want to do async work when you receive each batch (for example, insert the data into MySQL), then you should use the `pasue` and `resume` functions in the stream:
+If you want to do async work when you receive each batch (for example, insert the data into MySQL), then you should use the `pause` and `resume` functions in the stream:

 ```javascript
 stream.on("data", (entries) => {